EquiMed logo.

 Description

 Squamous cell carcinoma most often affects the skin, eyes, and genital system of the horse, although it may affect the stomach and other organs.
 The carcinoma begins as a wart-like growth or a flat lesion with a yellow, infected-looking base.
-As it grows, it becomes nodular and fleshy, and bleeds easily.
-When metastasis occurs, local lymph nodes are usually the affected sites.
+As it grows, it becomes nodular and fleshy and bleeds easily.

 Symptoms